 Is the Small Succession Affidavit Procedure Available for an Ancillary Probate?

-A Small Successon Affidavit Procedure may be available to non-residents of Louisiana who died intestate (without a Will) or whose testament has been probated by a court of appropriate jurisdiction in another state.
-A small succession is defined as an estate with a gross value of less than one hundred twenty five thousand ($125,000.00) dollars.
+A Small Succession Affidavit Procedure may be available to non-residents of Louisiana who died intestate (without a Will) or whose testament has been probated by a court of appropriate jurisdiction in another state.
+A small succession is defined as an estate with a gross value of less than one hundred twenty-five thousand ($125,000.00) dollars.
 If the affidavit procedure is available, then an Affidavit in a certain form required by Louisiana law would be filed in the Conveyance Records of the Parish in which immovable property (real estate) is located in lieu of an ancillary probate.

 Can a Foreign Will be Admitted to Probate in Louisiana?

 A foreign Will is a Last Will and Testament executed under the laws of another state.
 An original foreign Will can be admitted to probate in Louisiana as long the foreign Will would be considered valid under the law of the state in which it was executed.

 How Much Does a Louisiana Ancillary Probate Cost?